CollaboratingPlatypus/PetaPoco/README.markdown

 ## Add-ons

 * [PetaPoco.SqlKata](//github.com/asherber/PetaPoco.SqlKata) lets you use the powerful query builder [SqlKata](//sqlkata.com)  to [build SQL queries](//github.com/CollaboratingPlatypus/PetaPoco/wiki/Building-SQL-Queries) for PetaPoco.
+* [StaTypPocoQueries.PetaPoco](//github.com/asherber/StaTypPocoQueries.PetaPoco) provides the ability to use some simple, strongly typed, Intellisensed LINQ expressions in your queries.

 ## Contributing